Samuel Henry Kress: Samuel H. Kress Foundation

 Kress was founder and president of the eponymous Samuel H. Kress Foundation.
-An avid art lover, he acquired, through art dealers Alesandro Contini-Bonacossi and Joseph Duveen, often with the advice of art historian William Suida, a collection of paintings and sculpture, primarily of the Italian Renaissance school.
+An avid art lover, he acquired, through art dealers Alessandro Contini-Bonacossi and Joseph Duveen, often with the advice of art historian William Suida, a collection of paintings and sculpture, primarily of the Italian Renaissance school.
 In 1929 he gave the Italian government a large sum for the restoration of a number of architectural treasures in Italy.
 Beginning in the 1930s Kress decided to give much of his art collection to museums across the country while he was still alive.
 Many paintings were donated to the same smaller cities that had brought him his fortune with their stores.
 In several cases, his gifts became the founding basis for museums in those areas which otherwise could never have afforded artworks of such importance and quality.

-On March 17, 1941, Kress and Paul Mellon gave large gifts of art to the people of the United States, thereby establishing the National Gallery of Art in Washington, D.C.
+On March 17, 1941, Kress and Paul Mellon gave large gifts of art to the people of the United States and the nascent National Gallery of Art in Washington, D.C.
 Franklin D. Roosevelt accepted the gift personally.

 Today, the masterpieces Kress donated are considered priceless and the Kress Foundation has dispensed millions of dollars to worthy organizations and institutions in the years since.